bookofproofs/bookofproofs.github.io/_sources/history/19th-century/obrien.md

 * He also sounds surprised that Stokes "was one of the unappointed candidates."
 We look in a moment at O'Brien's research contributions, but let us say here that Sylvester did not have long to wait to be appointed Professor of Mathematics at the Royal Military Academy in Woolwich since O'Brien died in 1855 and Sylvester filled his chair.
 * After becoming ill, O'Brien had travelled to Petit Ménage, Jersey, in order to recover his health.
 * We know little of O'Brien's private life but we do know that he had a son, Arthur Evanson O'Brien, who was born at Norwood, Middlesex, on 25 January 1849.
-* Arthur O'Brien, who was only six years old when his father died, attended school in Thirsk, Yorkshire, before entering Trinity College, Cambridge in October 1866.
 * We must return now to give an indication of the mathematical contributions that O'Brien made in addition to the books that we have mentioned above.
 * O'Brien found an error in one of Kelland's papers which he pointed out.
 * Kelland replied with a paper justifying his results and O'Brien responded again with a more detailed description of Kelland's error.